jean-emmanuel/loop192/man/MANUAL.md

 loop192 is a MIDI looper that works like sooperlooper but with MIDI instead of audio.

+Only the following events are recorded: notes, pitchbend, control changes and program changes.
+When a loop is muted or when the transport is stopped, notes off will be emitted automatically as well a pitchbend with a value of zero if the loop contains any pitchbend events.
+This behavior can be extended to control changes using the `--release-controls` option, this can be especially useful for controls such as sustain.

 ## OPTIONS

 * `-h, --help`: